Windows to New Worlds

-Centrally located for maximum accessibility to the state’s population and those beyond, this facility will attract between 210,000 and 260,000 participants of all ages, from kindergarten pupils to parents and grandparents.
-The State Museum is being transformed into an even more outstanding educational and cultural resource for all South Carolinians, a significant attraction for tourism and a major economic benefit to the state.
+Centrally located for maximum accessibility to the state’s population and its visitors, this facility will annually attract between 210,000 and 260,000 participants of all ages, from kindergarten pupils to parents and grandparents.

-A non-recurring investment of $20.5 million will erect and equip these facilities, which will then be supported by earned revenues and continued private donations.
+A non-recurring investment of $21 million will erect and equip these facilities, which then will be supported by earned revenues and continued private donations.

 Click below to watch a short video about the expansion